 On-Demand Geofilters are similar to Sponsored Geofilters, but much more affordable and are used is very small, localized areas.
 These filters can cost as little as $5 an hour, and are perfect for small-business conferences, weddings, birthday parties, or event.

-Additionally, since Snapchat geofilters have opened up to the general public, they’ve become a staple at weddings, family reunions, college sporting events, and basically, any event at which you can expect a large crowd.
+Geofilters are popular among bars, public attractions (think museums, landmarks), restaurants, and businesses.
+Since becoming available to the general public, they’ve become a staple at weddings, family reunions, college sporting events, and any event at which you can expect a large crowd.

 The point is, nobody has to seek out a geofilter.
 As long as they’re in a particular location (and have their phone’s location services enabled), it’ll immediately appear in their Snapchat app.

-Needless to say, it’s a stellar opportunity for social media marketing, especially if you're looking to use Snapchat for business.
-They’re an attention-grabbing, cost-effective, and most importantly, simple way to get your brand out in the public eye.
+It’s a stellar opportunity for social media marketing, especially if you're looking to use Snapchat for business.
+Geofilters are an attention-grabbing, cost-effective, and most importantly, simple way to get your brand out in the public eye.
 Almost more importantly is that we know consumers love them.
-Okay – maybe I’m looking at the small sample size of my Snapchat friends, but it’s a rare moment that I receive a Snapchat without a geofilter attached.

 If you’re getting ready to create your own Snapchat geofilter, but want to get some inspiration first, here’s how you can view available geofilters.